Project 2

 Remember:

-- only use concepts we have covered in class up to the end of modules.
+- only use concepts we have covered in class up to the end of methods.

 - indent lines inside structures like if and else, but line up